 He has since become a leader and well-known speaker in America’s fast growing Secular movement.
 Hope after Faith tells the story of his life passage from a pastor with a deep Christian faith to a committed and considered atheism driven by Humanism, a profound moral dimension, and the happiness and self-confidence obtained by living free of supernaturalism.

-Now he sits on the board of Foundation Beyond Belief and is a former, founding board member of The Clergy Project, of which he was the very first member to go public about his non-belief.
+Now he sits on the board of the Foundation Beyond Belief and is a former board member of The Clergy Project, of which he was the very first member to go public about his non-belief.
 Most recently he has joined the start-up team for The Humanist House in Silicon Valley.

 Jerry DeWitt has one son and still lives in DeRidder, Louisiana.